I. Use BLAST to Find DNA Sequences in Databases (Electronic PCR)

 - Select "Determine Sequence Relationships" (Blue Line) to begin a project.

 - Under “Select a project type” > “Barcoding”, create a project by selecting rbcL (plants), COI (animals), 16S (bacteria), or ITS (fungi).
 If you are analyzing a barcode region that is not listed, select “DNA" under “Select Project Type” > “Phylogenetics”.

 - "Select Sequence Source" provides several ways to obtain sequences for barcode analysis.
 Select the most appropriate way to upload your data from the following four options:

 - Upload sequence(s) in ab1 (files ending with .ab1) or FASTA format.
 Click "Browse" to navigate to a folder on your desktop or drive containing your sequence(s).
 Select a sequence by clicking on its file name.
 Select more than one sequence by holding down the ctrl key while clicking file names.
 Once you have selected the sequences you want, click "Open".

 - Enter a sequence in FASTA format.
 Below is an example of this format.
 The ">" symbol demarcates the sequence name.
 The sequence is started on the next line.

 - Import a sequence/trace from the DNALC.
-Click your tracking number.
+If your DNA sample was sequenced by GENEWIZ, your sequence data will be automatically uploaded to this database.
+Search for your tracking number and click on the linked tracking number.
 Select one or more files from the list.
-Click to "Add" selected files.
+Click to “Add selected files”.